Jacob Schmidt Brewing Company: Christopher Stahlmann, Cave Brewery

 Though Stahlmann's Cave Brewery was not one of the founding breweries in Minnesota or even St. Paul for that matter, it quickly became the largest in the state, producing 1,200 barrels annually by 1860, exporting his lager as far as Tennessee.
 In 1879, the Stahlmann brewery was capable of producing 25,000 barrels annually and became the first brewery to sell more than 10,000 barrels in Minnesota, along with Stahlmann being one of the first brewers to bottle his own beer.

 Stahlmann succumbed to tuberculosis on December 2, 1883, leaving the company to his three sons, all of whom also died within the next decade: Henry Conrad Gottlieb, the eldest (d.
 May 2, 1887); Bernhard, the middle (d.
 July 3, 1887); and Christopher Adam John, the youngest (d.
 December 27, 1893).
-Without the experience of these well-trained men, the company would never again find success.
+Without the experience of these well-trained men, the company was not successful.
 In 1898, the company was restructured as the St. Paul Brewing Co.